 - by presenting a TestDaF, DSH 2, Goethe-Zertifikat C2, telc Deutsch C1 Hochschule or DSD II certificate,

 - by showing they got their German International Abitur from one of the accredited German schools abroad.

 All German universities have to accept these German language certificates.

-Further ReadingEnglish Language Requirements for International Students to Study in Germany
+Further ReadingEnglish Language Requirements to Study in Germany

 You don’t have to be a native speaker to do well in your studies in Germany, but you do have to pass one of the language examination tests.
 We recommend you check out the practice material before.
 A lot of it is available online for free.
 If you take some time before your language test date you will have gotten accustomed to the type of questions you can expect and maybe even certain tricky grammatical phenomena that are repeatedly asked for.